MicrosoftDocs/quantum-docs/articles/provider-ionq.md

 # IonQ provider

 > [!IMPORTANT]
-> IonQ is retiring their Harmony quantum computer effective September 1, 2024.
-They will stop taking job submissions for the Harmony platform from the Azure Quantum service on August 15, 2024.
+> IonQ is retiring their Harmony-2 quantum computer effective September 1, 2024.
+They will stop taking job submissions for the Harmony-2 platform from the Azure Quantum service on August 15, 2024.
 Any jobs in the queue as of August 15th will be processed by September 1st.

 [!INCLUDE [Azure Quantum credits banner](includes/azure-quantum-credits.md)]